 Please let us know if you come across any electrical safety issues.
 For example, where cables are exposed because of a broken inspection door, or where a lamp column has collapsed as a result of a traffic accident.

-Emergency faults, where there is risk to life or where people are in significant danger, should always be reported to the police by dialling 999.
+Emergency faults, where there is risk to life or where people are in significant danger, should always be reported to the police by calling 999.

 Repairing an individual light is expensive.
 All reports are considered relative to the impact on public safety.
 Replacements are put into a programme to enable efficient route planning.
 In some cases, temporary traffic management is needed before the work can be undertaken.